apprunjs/apprun-docs/docs/component.md

 ### Event Directive

-We can also use the [directive](directive.md) to simplify the event handling.
+We can also use the [directive](directive.md) to simplify event handling.

 ```js
 import {app, Component} from 'apprun';